feature-hub/feature-hub/docs/guides/sharing-the-browser-history.md

 );
 ```

-On the server, the integrator defines the server request Feature Service.
-The
+On the server, the History Service needs the server request to compute the
+initial history location of the static history.
+The integrator therefor defines
-History Service uses the server request for the initial history location:
+the server request Feature Service:

 ```js
 import {FeatureServiceRegistry} from '@feature-hub/core';